 As an affluent investor, you have to think about how much money that represents.
 You must depart from the mindset that focuses on how your portfolio is doing each year.
 That information matters to some degree, but 20-year time periods give you a better picture of your financial health and security.

 If you have $5 million invested, and you’re underperforming by 4.66% each year, you’ll lose $233,000 just the first year alone.
-Each year after that, your losses magnify because the value of your portfolio increases.
+Each year after that, your losses magnify because of the value of your portfolio increases.
 Over 20 years, you’ll have lost millions in underperformance due to market timing, according to the Dalbar study.

 Market Timing Is Often Based on Fantasy